 How to Store & Reheat Potato Wedges

-Your potatoes will definitely be best served immediately.
-If you do have leftovers, you can store them in an airtight container in the refrigerator for 3-5 days.
+Your potatoes will definitely be best if served immediately.
+If you do have leftovers, you can store them in an airtight container in the refrigerator for 3 to 5 days.
 They can also be frozen in an airtight container or freezer bag for up to 6 months.

 Reheat your garlic Parmesan potato wedges in the oven at 400˚F until they are crisp.
-If they were frozen, do not thaw them first!
+If they are frozen, do not thaw them; just reheat straight from frozen.